Valley of the Boom: Marketing

 On July 24, 2018, the first trailer for the series was released.

 Premiere

 On September 21, 2018, the series held its world premiere during the second annual Tribeca TV Festival in New York City.
 Following a screening, a conversation took place featuring members of the cast and crew including creator Matthew Carnahan, actors Bradley Whitford, Steve Zahn, Lamorne Morris, and real-life subject Stephan Paternot, founder of theGlobe.com.

 Distribution

-The series will premiere globally on National Geographic in 171 countries and 45 languages.
-STXtelevision will distribute the series in China.
+The series premiered globally on National Geographic in 171 countries and 45 languages.
+STXtelevision distributes the series in China.